Nuxij/nuxMail/docs/plugins/jme.queue_outbound.accounts.md

 jme.queue_outbound.accounts
 ========

-This plugin provides user authorisation for MAIL_FROM addresses, an authenticated user can only send from addresses that are listed in the cnfiguration.
+This plugin provides user authorisation for MAIL_FROM addresses.
+An authenticated user can only send from addresses that are listed in the configuration.
 This works well in conjunction with rcpt_to alias plugins to ensure that users can only send email from the aliases that redirect to them, rather than any address they like.